Saturday Night Live parodies of Sarah Palin: Further Palin sketches

 Due to the popularity of the sketch and Fey's impression of Palin, Fey reprised her role during the September 27, 2008 episode.
-That sketch featured Palin being interviewed by Katie Couric (Amy Poehler), and parodied an interview which took place between Palin and Couric which aired days before the sketch's broadcast.
+That sketch featured Palin being interviewed by Katie Couric (also portrayed by Amy Poehler), and parodied an interview which took place between Palin and Couric which aired days before the sketch's broadcast.
 In the sketch, Fey quoted near verbatim one of Palin's answers from the actual interview and mimed Palin's gestures.
 The following episode featured a skit parodying the debate between Palin and Joe Biden (played by Jason Sudeikis).
 Queen Latifah also appeared in the skit as moderator Gwen Ifill.

 Palin herself appeared on the October 18, 2008 episode, along with Fey in the cold opening, and in the Weekend Update segment.
 Alec Baldwin and Mark Wahlberg also appeared in that sketch as themselves.
 On the October 23 episode of Saturday Night Live Weekend Update Thursday, Fey as Palin appeared alongside Darrell Hammond as John McCain and Will Ferrell as President George W. Bush.

 On November 1, 2008, Fey once again portrayed Palin, this time in a sketch featuring the real John McCain, the last of numerous sketches featuring the Arizona Senator.
 In the sketch, McCain poked fun at himself and his campaign, as well as Barack Obama's purchase of airtime on several major networks earlier in the week.
 In the sketch, McCain and Palin can only afford to buy airtime on QVC, a home-shopping channel.
 McCain's wife, Cindy, also made an appearance in the sketch as herself.